SamsonMokaya/bookscrawler/README.md

 You can manually trigger crawls using Celery tasks.
 Tasks are queued and executed by Celery workers.

 **Important:** Only one crawl can run at a time (Redis distributed lock).
-If a crawl is already running, new tasks will be **skipped** until the current crawl completes.
+If a crawl is already running when a new crawl is triggered:
+- The new crawl is **skipped** (not queued or retried)
+- The running crawl continues unaffected
+- You'll see "skipped" status in logs and Flower dashboard

 ### Trigger Full Crawl (1000 books)